cahthuranag/agenet/docs/docs/index.md

 # agenet

-A Python 3.8 implementation of a system model to estimate the average Age of Information (AoI) in an ultra-reliable low latency communication (URLLC) enabled wireless communication system with Slotted ALOHA scheme over the quasi-static Rayleigh block fading channels.
-A packet communication scheme is used to meet both the reliability and latency requirements of the proposed wireless network.
-By resorting to finite block length information theory, queuing theory, and stochastic processes, theoretical results can be obtained with this research software.
+Agenet is an open-source Python package designed to estimate the Age of Information (AoI) in cooperative wireless networks.
+By implementing a system model that combines finite blocklength information theory and AoI analysis over Rayleigh fading channels, Agenet provides researchers and practitioners with a comprehensive tool for studying short packet-based communication networks.
+This package is particularly valuable for those working on mission-critical wireless systems where the freshness of information is crucial.

 ## System model